AndyBitz/0xhexer/readme.md

 ####TODOs
-* add config class for users
+* save changed configurations as cookies
 * add up/down buttons to .section-tool
 * get rid of globals
 * get rid of inline-js